cyclus/cyclus/README.rst

 *Note, at present, Conda dependency downloading is only supported for Linux*

-A conda installation may be the most straightforward for a new developer.
-These instructions will be similar to those shown for Cyclus user's `conda installation <http://fuelcycle.org/user/install.html>`_.
+A Conda installation may be the most straightforward for a new developer.
+These instructions will be similar to those shown for Cyclus users `conda installation <http://fuelcycle.org/user/install.html>`_.

 #.
 Download the appropriate `miniconda installer <http://conda.pydata.org/miniconda.html>`_